John Bache, Cheshire - Chair

 Mark Beattie JP FBCS, Central and North London

-Mark has previously served as Chairman of the Central and North London Branch of the MA, an MA regional representative for London and is the past chairman of the MA Training Committee.
+Mark has previously served as Chair of the Central and North London Branch of the MA, an MA regional representative for London and is the past chair of the MA Training Committee.
 He joined the Board of Trustees in May 2017, to fill a casual vacancy, before being elected to the position in November 2017.
 He has taken the lead on the new appraisal scheme for magistrates on behalf of the MA.

 Mark's day job is as Head of Central Services for LondonEnergyt Ltd, a renewable energy and recycling company based in North London.